 Side effects associated with the serum albumin test include:

 - bleeding or bruising where the needle is inserted

 - fainting at the sight of blood

 - infection at the puncture site

-Notify your medical provider if you experience unexpected side effects.
+Call your doctor if you experience any unexpected side effects.